SSD BENEFITS FOR RECURRENT ARRHYTHMIAS

 RECURRENT ARRHYTHMIAS: HOW DOES IT AFFECT THE HEART?

 Recurrent arrhythmias is a condition that affects the normal beating of the heart.
-The heart has a natural rhythm that is created by the sinoatrial node or the SA node.
+The heart has a natural rhythm created by the sinoatrial node or the SA node.
 This rhythm is created by a group of cells in the right atrium of the heart called pacemaker cells.
-These cells send an electrical impulse that travels down through the AV node, which is located in between the right and left atrium, and causes it to contract.
+These cells send an electrical impulse that travels down through the AV node, which is located in between the right and left atrium.
+The electrical impulses make your heart contract.

-A normal heart beat is created when these impulses are sent out at regular intervals.
-This can be seen on an EKG.
+A normal heart beat occurs when these impulses are sent out at regular intervals.
+Your heart rate can be seen on an EKG.
 If there are too many impulses sent out in one direction or too few in another direction, this may disrupt your heart rhythm and lead to arrhythmia.

 If you have an arrhythmia, then your heart may beat slower or faster than a normal heart rate.
-Recurrent arrhythmias can be caused by many medical conditions.
+Recurrent arrhythmias can occur due to many medical conditions.
 For example, the causes include coronary artery disease, high blood pressure, heart muscle damage, or injury from a heart attack.
 Each year 250,000 deaths are directly related to arrhythmias.

 WHAT ARE THE DIFFERENT TYPES OF ARRHYTHMIAS?